Shappi Khorsandi is a comedian, author, speaker and advocate for human rights.

 It also lead to the publication of her childhood memoirs, “A Beginner’s Guide To Acting English“, her best-selling literary debut, described by the Scotsman as ‘filled with laughter, wonder and compassion’.
 Emma Thompson said “This very funny, acute book also made me cry”.

 Shappi went on to publish her first novel, Nina Is Not Ok, which was described by the Telegraph as ‘moving, funny and shocking’ and received tremendous acclaim from critics and readers alike.

-Shappi’s career has taken her to all corners of the globe, she has appeared on countless TV & Radio shows including; Mock The Week, 8 Out Of 10 Cats, Have I Got News For You, QI, Just a Minute & other flagship radio 4 programmes.
+Shappi’s career has taken her to all corners of the globe.
+She has appeared on countless TV & Radio shows, including: Live at the Apollo, Michael McIntyre’s Comedy Roadshow, I’m a Celebrity: Get Me Out of Here, Mock The Week, 8 Out Of 10 Cats, MasterChef, Have I Got News For You, QI, Pointless Celebrities, Question Time and Just a Minute, as well as her own show, Shappi Talk.

-She has received an honorary doctorate from Winchester University for her contribution to the arts and recently received the prestigious James Joyce award from Dublin University.
+She has received an honorary doctorate from Winchester University for her contribution to the arts.
+Her mother was overjoyed, until she realised Shappi can’t actually write prescriptions for her.

 Shappi has also received the prestigious James Joyce Award for outstanding success in her field from Dublin University.